-USB connection type - You can set the desired mode (Charge only, Media sync (MTP), Camera (PTP)).
+USB connection type - You can set the desired mode (Charge only, Media sync (MTP), USB tethering, LG software or Camera (PTP)).

 Ask on connection - Ask USB connection mode when connecting to a computer.

 Help - Displays information about the USB connection types.